 If you’re experiencing pain that radiates from the back or buttocks and down the legs, you may have sciatica.
-Dr. Bradley Mouroux at Spine and Injury Medical Center can help you achieve relief from sciatica pain.
-Dr. Brad’s office is in West San Jose, CA, but he serves patients from all the surrounding areas including Cupertino, Saratoga, Los Gatos, Cambrian Park, and Willow Glen.
+Our healthcare team at Spine and Injury Medical Center can help you achieve relief from sciatica pain.
+Our office is in West San Jose, CA, but we serve patients from all the surrounding areas including Cupertino, Saratoga, Los Gatos, Cambrian Park, and Willow Glen.

 Sciatica Q & A

 What is sciatica?

 Sciatica is a painful condition that develops in the low back, runs down the back of the leg, and into the foot.
 Sciatica can cause difficulty standing or sitting for long periods of time.
 It can lead to tingling, weakness, and numbness in the leg or foot.
 If left untreated, sciatica pain can become worse and may even damage the nerve permanently.